melghosh/RelTopic/README.md

 The main data sources are the named entities collected from the press articles and encoded in `XML` files.
 These files are located in `/Data-Articles/xml/`.

 #### Source Code
-The source code is composed of seven main files:
+The source code is composed of the following files:

 * **AssignInstances**: assign the named entities as instances of Wikidata classes.
 The inputs are the `XML` files and the outputs are `CSV` files located in `/Data-Articles/csv`.